-Dissolution Report: A judicial specific-purpose committee must file a Dissolution report in order to dissolve the committee.
-A committee may file a Dissolution report if the committee expects to have no further reportable activity.
+Dissolution Report: You must file a Dissolution report in order to dissolve the committee.
+Your committee may file a Dissolution report if your committee expects to have no further reportable activity.
 There is not a fixed deadline for this report.
 A Dissolution report terminates the appointment of campaign treasurer and relieves the campaign treasurer of the duty to file additional reports.
-In this case, the Dissolution report serves as the treasurer's termination report.
-This report must include a completed "JUDICIAL SPECIFIC-PURPOSE POLITICAL COMMITTEE REPORT: STATEMENT OF DISSOLUTION" (Form JSPAC-DR).
+(In this case, the Dissolution report serves as the treasurer's termination report.)
+This report must include a completed "POLITICAL COMMITTEE STATEMENT OF DISSOLUTION" (Form PAC-DR).

-10th Day After Campaign Treasurer Termination Report: A judicial specific-purpose committee's campaign treasurer must file this report if his or her campaign treasurer appointment is terminated.
+10th Day After Campaign Treasurer Termination Report: A specific-purpose committee's campaign treasurer must file this report if his or her campaign treasurer appointment is terminated.
 This report is due no later than the 10th day after the termination occurs.
 If the termination takes place on the last day of a reporting period, no separate termination report is required.

-Daily Pre-Election Reports (Form Daily C-PAC): A judicial specific-purpose committee may be required to file daily pre-election reports disclosing contributions during the period beginning the 9th day before an election and ending at 12 noon on the day before the election.
-This information can be disclosed on Form Daily C-PAC.
-For more information, please see the instructions for Form Daily C-PAC.
+Daily Pre-Election Report of Contributions (Form Daily-C PAC): A specific purpose committee may be required to file daily pre-election reports disclosing contributions during the period beginning the 9th day before an election and ending at 12 noon on the day before the election.
+This information can be disclosed on Form Daily-C PAC.
+For more information, please see the instructions for Form Daily-C PAC.